p4lang/p4c/README.md

 - Python 2.7 for scripting and running tests

-- Optional: Documentation generation (enabled when configuring with --enable-doxygen-doc) requires Doxygen (1.8.10 or higher), Graphviz (2.38.0 or higher) and if desired to generate PDF documentation, LaTeX.
+- Optional: Documentation generation (enabled when configuring with --enable-doxygen-doc) requires Doxygen (1.8.10 or higher) and Graphviz (2.38.0 or higher).

 Backends may have additional dependencies.
 The dependencies for the backends included with `p4c` are documented here: